pnnl/NeuroSDE/README.md

 # StochID — UT-based Neural ODE/SDE System ID (Bistable & Van der Pol)

+**note code may not run in all places, and abstractions not fully cleaned**

 Lightweight research code for system identification with **Neural ODE drifts** and the **Unscented Transform (UT)**.
 Covers both **stochastic** (bistable SDE) and **deterministic** (Van der Pol ODE) settings.